(Not related to "cryosleep" or similar concepts. For that trope, see Human Popsicle.)

 - Dead All Along: It is strongly implied that Nesterov dies at the beginning of the game and the whole game is about freeing his soul from the North Wind.

-- Did You Just Punch Out Chronos?: the end boss.
+- Did You Just Punch Out Cthulhu?: The end boss.

 - Earn Your Happy Ending: Despite the horrific imagery and oppressive mood, the game ends on a pretty high note.